 Professor Philipps has provided commissioned research and advice to a number of bodies.
 In 2015 she was appointed as Special Counsel to Ontario’s Ministry of Finance.
 She practised tax law with the firm of Blake, Cassels & Graydon prior to embarking on her academic career, and taught at the Universities of Victoria and British Columbia before joining York University.

 She has held a number of leadership roles at the Law School and University levels, most recently as Interim Dean of the Bora Laskin Faculty of Law at Lakehead University (fall 2015), and Associate Vice-President Research at York University from 2011-14.
+She is currently serving a five-year term until June 30, 2022 as York’s Provost and Vice-President Academic.
 An active volunteer, she serves as Director of Research Policy on the Board of the Federation for the Humanities and Social Sciences, a national non-profit organization.
 She is also appointed as a member of the Provincial Judges Pension Board.

 Professor Philipps received her LLB from the University of Toronto and her LLM from York University.
 She was called to the Bar of Ontario in 1988.